qntm/big-round/README.md

 ### ROUNDING_MODE

 This object contains the following enumerated values.
+More detailed information about these modes of integer rounding can be found [on Wikipedia](https://en.wikipedia.org/wiki/Rounding#Rounding_to_integer).

 The first few rounding modes are directed and always round in a particular direction, regardless of fraction.